+Essential Functions:

-Essential Functions: Develops individual educational programs for the purpose of meeting the individual needs of exceptional students.
+ш Develops individual educational programs for the purpose of meeting the individual needs of exceptional students.
 Evaluates students for the purpose of identifying student needs.
 As a Special Ed case manager coordinates services to students for the purpose of ensuring efficient instructions and an effective cohesive program.
 Teaches/instructs students for the purpose of ensuring successful progress towards student's goals and objectives.
+Consults/collaborates with staff, parents, and agencies for the purpose of ensuring appropriate delivery of services and adherence to due process.
+Schedules services for students for the purpose of providing efficient and effective instruction to students

-- Bachelor's Degree, including appropriate coursework in education - CA Special Education Credential and/or Resource Specialist Certificate (or be eligible for an Emergency Credential or waiver)
+- Bachelor's Degree, including appropriate coursework in education. - CA Special Education Credential and/or Resource Specialist Certificate (or be eligible for an Emergency Credential or waiver). - Charter School Experience. - Experience as a teacher or special education support staff.